-The function of biodiversity conservation has concurrent competency whereby various organs of state in different spheres of government are responsible for implementing sections of legislation (various acts/ ordinances/ by-laws) aimed at penguin conservation.
+The function of biodiversity conservation has concurrent competency whereby various organs of state in the national and provincial spheres of government have the mandate to develop and implement legislative provisions (various acts/ ordinances/ by-laws) aimed at penguin conservation.
 This has led to legislative provisions and the implementation thereof being fragmented, inconsistent or even outdated.
-Furthermore the interpretation of these provisions is inconsistent and there may be ineffective inter- and intragovernmental communication.
+Furthermore the interpretation of these provisions is inconsistent and there may be ineffective interand intra-governmental communication.
 In short the principle of cooperative governance has not been achieved, leading to penguin conservation not being adequately addressed.
 The recent transfer of some functions of the then Marine and Coastal Management branch of the Department of Environmental Affairs to the Department of Agriculture, Fisheries and Forestry has further clouded the legal issue in that the mandates to implement and enforce the various pieces of legislation have not been clearly defined.
 This has resulted in overlapping management decisions, unclear permitting responsibilities and confusion amongst stakeholders.
 In addition the breeding range of the African Penguin extends outside South African waters and there are no formal agreements between the countries (South Africa and Namibia) to manage the penguin population in its entirety.